p2pu/learning-circles-user-manual/organizer.rst

 Teams are granted the following features and functionality:

 + Customizable learning circle team website
-+ Team profiles featured on the P2PU stite
++ Team profiles featured on the P2PU site
 + Weekly email with team updates
 + Proprietary course management
 + Aggregated learning circle feedback and data